LouisKlimek/Hermes-Tasklist-Plugin/README.md

         └── index.js
 ```

-Then rescan (the **↻** in the Plugins tab, or `curl http://127.0.0.1:9119/api/dashboard/plugins/rescan` with the dashboard's session token) **or** restart `hermes dashboard` (it rescans on start), and hard‑refresh the browser.
+Then **restart `hermes dashboard`** and hard‑refresh the browser.

-> Plugin discovery is cached per dashboard process, so a browser refresh alone isn't enough — rescan or restart once after installing.
+> Plugin discovery is cached per dashboard process and, more importantly, the plugin's backend API routes only mount at startup — so a browser refresh or a rescan alone won't work.
+Restart the dashboard after installing or updating this plugin.

 ## Usage